 Not Seasoning Properly

-Forgetting to Prepare the Pan
+Forgetting to Prepare the PAN (Different Egg Cooking Styles)

 Ignoring Freshness